jacasta2/accidents_smb/README.md

 The notebook of this module, `data_pipeline.ipynb`, is stored in the folder **data_pipeline**.
 The notebook places you in the current year and month to update the database with data from the previous month.
 Given the time it takes for the Secretary of Mobility of Bogotá to update the ArcGIS service, we suggest to run the notebook halfway through the month.

-The notebook automatically retrieves the current year and month and uses this information to update the *siniestros* (accidents), *conheridos* (injured people) and *confallecidos* (killed people) tables since the corresponding ArcGIS layers store year and month information.
+The notebook automatically retrieves the current year and month and uses this information to update the tables *siniestros* (accidents), *conheridos* (injured people) and *confallecidos* (killed people) since the corresponding ArcGIS layers store year and month information.

-The notebook then retrieves the *FORMULARIO* values from the recently retrieved accidents data and uses these values to run queries in the remaining layers that bring records whose *FORMULARIO* values match them.
+The notebook then retrieves the *FORMULARIO* values from the recently retrieved accidents data and uses these values to run queries in the remaining layers that pull records whose *FORMULARIO* values match them.
+Once the records are pulled, they are used to update the tables *actores* (actors), *causas* (causes) and *vehiculos* (vehicles).

 ## Clustering